Pursuit! Hurry to Japan (JP)

 To be fair, I couldn’t read a map for shit in elementary school.
 I was a really stupid kid, though, so don’t take that as a defense of Tai.

 Odaiba, incidentally, is a real place!
 It’s built on an artificial island in Tokyo Bay and is home to loads of shopping and sightseeing.
-You might have heard of the scale Gundam model that’s in Japan – it’s in Odaiba (there’s a new one coming to Yamaoka in 2021)!
+You might have heard of the scale Gundam model that’s in Japan – it’s in Odaiba (and there’s another one in Yokohama until March of 2022)!
 That

 [Vamdemon is a red circle now]